wdiazux/harvest-sheet/docs/SECRETS-CONFIGURATION.md

 - Each user needs their own Personal Access Token
 - Multiple users can write to the same Google Sheet (different tabs)

+**Used by workflows:**
+- `daily-harvest-export.yml` - Processes ALL users in the JSON automatically
+- `web-trigger.yml` - Processes users based on web interface selection

 ---

 ## 📊 GitHub Variables (Repository Variables)